-- 1. Connect the wires to the External Speaker as follows: - Red wire +Positive connection - Black wire -Negative connection (Black wire is common shared -Negative for the External Speaker and PA output) - Make sure to solder, crimp, or twist the wires together firmly and use shrink tubing or electrical tape to waterproof the connection.
+- 1. Connect the wires to the External Speaker as follows: - Red wire +Positive connection - Black wire - Negative connection (Black wire is common shared Negative for the External Speaker and PA output) - 2.
+Make sure to solder, crimp, or twist the wires together firmly and use shrink tubing or electrical tape to waterproof the connection.

-Global Positioning System (GPS) Device (Not Included)
+Global Positioning System (GPS) Device

-Your Cobra Marine radio does not include a built-in GPS receiver.
-After connecting an external GPS receiver, your position will be continuously indicated on the LCD and, most importantly, it will be included automatically with any DSC Distress message you may need to send.
-That will take the "search" out of "search and rescue.
+Your Cobra Marine radio includes a built-in GPS receiver.
+Your position will be continuously indicated on the LCD and, most importantly, it will be included automatically with any DSC Distress message you may need to send.
+That will take the "search" out of "search and rescue".